KubMark/28_lesson_ORM_DjangoProject/README.md

-## JobCenter project on Django DRF
+## JobCenter project on Django DRF and PostgreSQL